iPaulPro/PolymarketAttestActionModule/README.md

 ## Open Action Modules

-The first Polymarket Open Action will enable buying shares on a market directly from a Lens publication.
-Orders are first placed with the Polymarket CLOB API Operator, then submitted to the `PolymarketTradingActionModule` which validates and attests that the actor is the signer of the Polymarket order.

-All that's needed for initialization of the Open Action module is the Condition ID of the market being shared.
+All that's needed for initialization of the Open Action module is the Question ID of the market being shared.

 The initialization calldata ABI is: